 The rise of the developer

 Now the developer can do all of it — take their code, deploy and run it with a single command and everything is abstracted away from them.
-I’ve seen developers empowered to push code all the way from test to pre-production and to production through automation, giving them more control over the lifecycle of their applications.
-Fully automated infrastructure lays the foundation for developers to practice continuous deployment and enables them to deploy application changes without having to coordinate with infrastructure teams.
+I’ve seen developers empowered to push code all the way from test to pre-production and to production through automation, giving them more control over the lifecycle of their business applications.
+Fully automated infrastructure lays the foundation for developers to practice continuous deployment and enables them to deploy business applications changes without having to coordinate with infrastructure teams.

 Consumption-based network functions